billypom/squad-queue/README.md

 `!list` | list

+`!squad` | Info about your squad

+`!table`-`format`-`players & scores` | This table command can only be sent from a squad queue channel.
+It works the same way as the /table command from 200-Lounge bot. (i.e. !table 2 Brandon 12 Ty 180 Francis 77 etc...)

 `!finish` | Finishes the room by adding a checkmark to the channel.
 Anyone in the room can call this command

-`!squad` | Info about your squad

-`!view_schedule` | Displays the schedule

 # Admin Commands